Home / Sponsor Licence Renewal, Changes and Takeovers

 In most cases, no. That older rule was removed for most sponsor licences in April 2024.
 For most Worker and Temporary Worker sponsors, the licence now remains valid unless it is surrendered or revoked.
 That is why older sponsor content that still says every licence must be renewed every four years is no longer accurate.

 The main current exceptions are certain Scale-up and UK Expansion Worker cases, where the maximum four-year rule still matters.
-This means a page about renewal should no longer be a simple ‘renew every four years’ guide.
+This means a page about renewal should no longer be a simple renew-every-four-years guide.
 It should explain the limited remaining renewal scenarios and then focus on the wider lifecycle changes that sponsors actually face in practice.

 If most licences no longer expire, why does a renewal page still matter?